mxt-fr/bavma.github.io/aboutme.md

 ---
 layout: page
 title: About us
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you'd want to go drink some beers with us
 ---

 Our team is called BAVMA Research.
 Why this name?
 Simply an acronyme of our names.